 The District has contracted with the Community Protection Agency, Inc. (the "Department") to provide fire fighting and suppression services and emergency medical and rescue services to the residents of the District.
 The term of the current contract is for a period of one-year effective January 1, 2018 and will renew automatically for consecutive one-year terms commencing on January 1st of each successive year.
 The automatic renewal can be canceled by sending a written notice on or before August 1st of the then current calendar year to either party.
 Under the terms of the contract, the Department agrees to provide fire fighting and suppression services and emergency medical and rescue services to all the residents and commercial interests within the geographic area of the District and those requesting mutual aid.
-The contract.
+The contract may be terminated by either party due to the other party committing a material breach of contract.
 Once notice has been given of a contract breach, the breaching party will have 90 days from the date of the notice to cure the breach or show to the satisfaction of the non-breaching party that no breach has occurred.